SerhiiKryvoshei/window/README.md

 The modal window (class popup) should be called
 When you click on the cross or backing - disappear.

+## 3. Inside all modal windows there is a form

+It should be sent via ajax (without reloading the page) and capture all the data entered.
+It is also necessary to notify the user of the sending status (sending, sent, error).
+In the field with the phone you can only enter numbers.

+## 4. Forms of feedback

+There are 6 identical feedback forms on the page.
+All of them should be sent via ajax (without reloading the page) and capture all the data entered.
+It is also necessary to notify the user of the sending status (sending, sent, error).
+Only numbers can be entered in the field with the phone.

 ## 5. Tabs must be implemented

 It also switches the active tab and its style. (class active)